June 20th, 2018 – Massachusetts and Immigration: A panel on immigration policy and our values – Boston, MA

-We're proud to host a discussion with Representative Grace Meng on the Trump Budget and Foreign Assistance.
-This conversation will be moderated by Jodi Herman, Vice President for Government Relations and Public Affairs at the National Endowment for Democracy.
+On May 8th, Foreign Policy for America hosted a conversation with Representative Grace Meng (NY-6) about the role of aid in the Trump administration's budget proposal.
+Jodi Herman, Vice President for Government Relations and Public Affairs at the National Endowment for Democracy, moderated the conversation.

 April 11th, 2018 – The Challenge from Russia